CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 ### 2 11 Lack of multi-client capability at the outsourcing service provider

 Outsourcing service providers usually have many different customers who use the same resource base (eg IT systems, networks, personnel).
-If the IT systems and data of the different customers are not sufficiently separated from each other, there is a risk that one customer will be able to access the area of ​​another customer.
+If the IT systems and data of different customers are not sufficiently separated from one another, there is a risk that one customer will be able to access another customer's area.
 In addition, there could be conflicts of interest with the outsourcing service provider if he has to meet parallel comparable resource requirements.
 If the respective customers are in a competitive situation, this can be particularly problematic.

 3 requirements
 ---------------

 The following are specific requirements for Outsourcing for Customers.
 Basically, the IT manager is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:
 #### OPS.2.1.A1 Definition of security requirements for outsourcing projects [ISB outsourcing customer]